 - Reduce Overwork: Managing student-to-teacher ratios effectively can prevent exhaustion.

-4. Prioritize Mental & Emotional Well-being
+4. Prioritise Mental & Emotional Well-being

 - Counseling & Wellness Programs: Access to mental health resources can help educators cope with stress.